cslarsen/minijit/README.md

 Requirements
 ------------

   * A UNIX system with POSIX functions `mmap`, `mprotect`
   * An x86-64 / amd64 compatible CPU
   * A C++ compiler

 I've tested this on Linux and macOS systems.

 How to test
 -----------

 It currently just JIT-compiles a multiplication function.

-So you can specify what number to multiply with on the command line.
-It then compiles the function, then runs a few test numbers.
-For example, to multiply with the number 11:
+So, to JIT-compile a block of code that multiplies with the number 11, do:

     $ make mj
     $ mj 11